Reference Manual

 The HTTP methods supported by SerfJ are:

-The patterns for a REST request are:
+The patterns for REST requests are:

 Notice that resource's name must be plural, and that identifiers must start with a number.
 But SerfJ is able to parse URLs with nested resources: